The Psychedelic Furs: Hiatus and reunion (2000–present)

 On 1 September 2021, two weeks before the Made of Rain Tour kicked-off, the band released a new single "Evergreen", from the Made of Rain sessions.
 According to Richard Butler it is about "memory and the passing of time."

-The band toured Made Of Rain well into 2023.
+Richard Butler co-wrote songs with Martin Gore for Depeche Mode's fifteenth studio album Memento Mori (2023), including the lead single "Ghosts Again".

+Saxophonist Mars Williams died on 20 November 2023.